-Need a quick rundown of the movie?
+Wondering what this story is all about?
 Here's the plot: "Inside a darkened house looms a column of TVs littered with VHS tapes, a pagan shrine to forgotten analog gods.
 The screens crackle and pop endlessly with monochrome vistas of static white noise permeating the brain and fogging concentration.
 But you must fight the urge to relax: this is no mere movie night.
 Those obsolete spools contain more than just magnetic tape.
 They are imprinted with the very soul of evil."

-Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'V/H/S/2' on each platform when they are available.
+Below, you'll find a number of top-tier streaming and cable services - including rental, purchase, and subscription choices - along with the availability of 'V/H/S/2' on each platform when they are available.
 'V/H/S/2' is currently available to rent, purchase, or stream via subscription on Google Play Movies, Hoopla, FlixFling, Apple TV, Microsoft Store, DistroTV, Fandango at Home Free, Fandango At Home, Plex, fuboTV, The Roku Channel, YouTube, Plex Channel, Peacock Premium, Peacock Premium Plus, and Tubi TV in the US.

 'V/H/S/2' Release Dates